xorbitsai/xorbits/doc/source/user_guide/deployment_juicefs_on_kubernetes.rst

 JuiceFS Installation
 ----------

-You can skip this installation part and jump directly to ``Deploy Cluster`` section.

-With the ``new_cluster`` function we provide in the next ``Deploy Cluster`` section, you can use JuiceFS directly without any installation.

-But here we will still walk you through the process of installing JuiceFS on a Kubernetes cluster, enabling you to leverage its features and benefits.
+We will still walk you through the process of installing JuiceFS on a Kubernetes cluster, enabling you to leverage its features and benefits.

-You can choose one of the three ways on `Use JuiceFS on Kubernetes <https://juicefs.com/docs/zh/community/how_to_use_on_kubernetes>`_.
+There are three ways to use JuiceFS on K8S  `Use JuiceFS on Kubernetes <https://juicefs.com/docs/zh/community/how_to_use_on_kubernetes>`_.

-Here we use CSI driver as an example.
+But our implementation in k8s must rely on CSI since CSI provides better portability, enhanced isolation, and more advanced features.

 Reference Page: `JuiceFS CSI Driver <https://juicefs.com/docs/csi/getting_started/>`_